-||8th Annual Biker Belles® Celebration
+||13th Annual Biker Belles® Celebration

-||Ride departs from the CrossRoads at the Buffalo Chip CrossRoads.
+||Ride departs from The Lodge at Deadwood.
+Celebration & Symposium at the Buffalo Chip CrossRoads.

 ||Tuesday, Aug.
-9, 2016 8:30 a.m. – 2 p.m
+10, 2021 7:30 a.m. – 12 p.m

 ||To celebrate women in riding and raise significant funds for local charities

-A HUNGER FOR KNOWLEDGE
+FEED YOUR HUNGER FOR KNOWLEDGE

 The Sturgis Buffalo Chip created the Biker Belles for two complementary purposes.

 - To use the event to raise funds for local charities that would be of particular interest to these very women.
 This charity event has been raising monies for worthy causes since its inception in 2009.
-Your contribution in 2016 will help the Biker Belles continue its mission of charitable giving.
+Your contribution in 2021 will help the Biker Belles continue its mission of charitable giving.

-Participants are asked to make a $60 contribution to join the festivities, 100 percent of which directly benefit two South Dakota charities that benefit women-related causes, Helping with Horsepower and the Sturgis Motorcycle Museum & Hall of Fame.
+Participants are asked to make a $65 contribution to join the festivities, 100 percent of which directly benefit three South Dakota-based charities that benefit women-related causes, Helping with Horsepower, the Strider Foundation and the Sturgis Motorcycle Museum & Hall of Fame.

 To stay up to date on everything Biker Belles, be sure to subscribe to the Sturgis Rider® News Blog and follow the Biker Belles on Facebook!

-Hall of Famers Gloria Struck, Cris Sommer Simmons and Laura Klock, along with ride expert Meg McDonough, all wanted to come up with a way to support women in motorcycling and encourage new riders into the sport and lifestyle they themselves knew and loved so much.
+Hall of Famers Gloria Struck, Cris Sommer Simmons and Laura Klock, along with ride expert Meg McDonough, all wanted to elevate their support for women in motorcycling and encourage new riders into the sport and lifestyle they themselves knew and loved so much.